ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_rainforest/main_simulation.md

 ## Extracting simulation timing details

-The configuration contains a start time, an end time and an time interval for the update of every model.
+The configuration contains a start time, an end time and a time interval for the update of all models.
 These details are extracted from configuration, with a check performed to ensure that the simulation will update at least once between the start and end time of the simulation.
 It is important to note that because months and years are of inconsistent length they are currently averaged over.
 This means that 1 month becomes